cheqd/cheqd-node/docs/cosmos-cli.md

-# cheqd cosmos cli
+# cheqd Command Line Interface (CLI)

-There are two cli tools for cheqd:
+There are two CLI tools for cheqd:

-- Cosmos SDK based: for infrastructure management;
+- Cosmos CLI: This is intended for node operators.
+Typically for node configuration, setup, and Cosmos keys.
-- VDR tools based: for identity management.
+- [Verifiable Data Registry (VDR) Tools](https://gitlab.com/evernym/verity/vdr-tools) CLI: This is intended for carrying out interactions related to decentralised identity / self-sovereign identity (SSI) functionality.

-This document describes common workflows for cheqd cosmos cli.
+This document describes common workflows for cheqd Cosmos CLI.

 ## Managing keys

-Keys are closely related to accounts and on ledger authentication.
+Keys are closely related to accounts and on-ledger authentication.

 Account address is a properly encoded hash of public key.
-It means that each account is connected with one key (multisig accounts are exceptions).
+It means that each account is connected with at least one key.
+(MultiSig accounts are exceptions.)

-To submit a transaction on behalf of an account it must be signed with account's private key.
+To submit a transaction on behalf of an account, it must be signed with account's private key.

 It's highly recommended to add `--keyring-backend os` to each command that is related to key management or usage.
+Cosmos supports [multiple keyring backends](https://docs.cosmos.network/v0.43/run-node/keyring.html), so each node operator is free to use the method they choose. `os` is a safe default to use.

-__Key creation:__
+__Creating a key__

 ```
 cheqd-noded keys add <alias>
 ```

 `Mnemonic phrase` and `account address` will be printed.
-Kee mnemonic safe.
-This is the only wa to restore access to the account.
+Keep mnemonic safe.
+This is the only way to restore access to the account if they keyring cannot be recovered.

-__Key restoring:__
+__Restoring a key from backup mnemonic key__

 ```
 cheqd-noded keys add <alias> --recover <mnemonic>
 ```

-__Keys listing:__
+__Listing available keys on a node__

 ```
 cheqd-noded keys list
 ```

-__Using a key for transaction signing:__
+__Using a key for transaction signing__

-Most transactions will require you to use `--from <key-alias>` param which is a name or address of private key with which to sign tx.
+Most transactions will require you to use `--from <key-alias>` param which is a name or address of private key with which to sign a transaction.

 ```
 cheqd-noded tx <module> <tx-name> --from <key-alias>